xymu1/JJJ-commuting/README.md

 THIS README FILE WAS LAST UPDATED ON 07 JULY 2024.

-The main steps include calculating entropy density, transforming variables into quintiles or categories, checking for multicollinearity, and fitting multilevel models.
+The main steps of data processing include calculating entropy density, transforming variables into quintiles or categories, checking for multicollinearity, and fitting multilevel models.

 The data was processed using R 4.1.3, and the models were performed using StataMP 16.0.